aiven/devportal/includes/config-opensearch.rst

     **indices.queries.cache.size** Percentage value.
 Default is 10%.
 Maximum amount of heap used for query cache.
 This is an expert setting.
 Too low value will decrease query performance and increase performance for other operations; too high value will cause issues with other OpenSearch functionality.

   ``indices_recovery_max_bytes_per_sec`` => *integer*
     **indices.recovery.max_bytes_per_sec** Limits total inbound and outbound recovery traffic for each node.
 Applies to both peer recoveries as well as snapshot recoveries (i.e., restores from a snapshot).
-Defaults to 40mb
+Defaults to 40mb per CPU.

   ``indices_recovery_max_concurrent_file_chunks`` => *integer*
     **indices.recovery.max_concurrent_file_chunks** Number of file chunks sent in parallel for each recovery.
 Defaults to 2.